 What should I do if I get a suspicious email?

-If you suspect an email of being malicious please forward it to: fhft.SuspiciousEmails@nhs.net
+If you suspect an email of being suspicious please attach it to a new email and send it to: fhft.SuspiciousEmails@nhs.net

-Users can also report suspicious e-mails direct to NHS Digital via the following method using the NHSmail Portal
+Users can also report suspicious e-mails direct to NHS Digital.